sunpy/sunpy/doc/source/sunpy/guide/acquiring_data/vso.rst

     >>> qr = client.query(vso.attrs.Time('2001/1/1', '2001/1/2'), vso.attrs.Instrument('eit'))

 The variable ``qr`` is a Python list of response objects, each one of which is a record found by the VSO.
-How many records have been found?
-You can find that out be typing
+You can find how many records were found by typing

     >>> qr.num_records()
     122